10-Q 1 stark_10q.htm FORM 10-Q stark_10q.htm

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes No ☒

-Indicate the number of shares outstanding of each of the registrant’s classes of common stock as of the latest practicable date: 9,948,330 of Common Stock as of March 25, 2024
+State the number of shares outstanding of each of the issuer's classes of common equity, as of the latest practicable date: 9,948,330 shares as of June 30, 2024.

 TABLE OF CONTENTS